human-d3v/stata-nvim/README.md

 	end,
 })
 ```
-An explanation of the keymaps;
+An explanation of the keymaps.
+These were chosen because they are the default keymaps for [R.nvim](https://github.com/R-nvim/R.nvim) that has a similar workflow.
 - `leader + mp` -> spawns a <span style="color:#1dd3b0">stata-mp</span> terminal in a new buffer
 - `\ + d` -> sends either a visual selection or the current line to
   the <span style="color:#1dd3b0">stata-mp</span> terminal buffer.